Conventus Orthopaedics

 Series C in 2009

-Interlace Medical, Inc. specializes in the design and development of medical devices aimed at interventional gynecologists for office-based procedures.
-The company focuses on treating gynecological diseases and conditions that have traditionally required surgical intervention in an operating room setting.
+Interlace Medical, Inc. specializes in designing and developing medical devices tailored for interventional gynecologists.
+The company's primary focus is on creating innovative solutions for office-based procedures that address gynecological diseases and conditions that have historically necessitated surgical intervention in operating rooms.
 Among its notable products is the MyoSure hysteroscopic tissue removal system, which is specifically designed for the removal of submucosal fibroids and polyps.
-Through its innovative solutions, Interlace Medical seeks to enhance the efficiency and effectiveness of gynecological treatments.
+Through its advancements, Interlace Medical aims to enhance the efficiency and effectiveness of gynecological treatments, thereby improving patient outcomes.

 Facet Solutions